-In the New project dialog, set the data sources (source and destination database), click the Show Advanced Tabs tab, and select the Object filter tab:
+In the New project window, set the data sources (source and destination database), expand the Advanced options tab, and select the Object filter tab:

 After selecting the Object filter a list of all objects in the databases will be presented.
 Select the Row filter cell of the desired object, and click the ellipse (…) button:

 Excluding unneeded rows from the SQL and MySQL Server comparison and synchronization, can speed up the process

 Enter the query condition in the Row filter window:

 The entered condition will filter the Employee table comparing only rows that match the condition.

 Any condition that can be used in the WHERE clause of a T-SQL query, and other related clauses (GROUP BY, ORDER BY, HAVING, etc.) can be used as a Row filter condition as well.

 The filter condition can be the same for both databases, or it can be different.
 Uncheck the Use the same filter condition for both objects option to enter different conditions for source and destination database:

 Using the Row filter feature

-In the following example we will show the usage of the Row filter option with the same condition for a source and a destination databases.
+In the following example we will show the usage of the Row filter option with the same condition for a source and destination databases.
 The condition in this example will filter the ContactTypes table by ContactTypeID column values from 5 to 20:

 ContactTypeID>=5 and ContactTypeID<=20

 Click the Apply button, at the bottom of this window, to get the Row count, which is the number of the rows that match previously mentioned condition.